hs-duesseldorf/grundlagen-der-informatik-4/README.md

 2) **VsCode** installed on your computer
 3) **Maven** installed on your computer

-### Install Java 17, Maven and Visual Studio Code for the Home-Office
+### Install Java 17, Maven and Visual Studio Code for the Home-Office (skip if you are working on a HSD Computer!!!)

-***IMPORTANT: SKIP THIS STEP IF YOU ARE CODING ON A COMPUTER OF THE UNIVERSITY OF APPLIED SCIENCES DUESSELDORF RIGHT NOW!!!***

 <details>
 <summary>WINDOWS</summary>